Lake Burley Griffin Self-Guided Walking Tour

 10. Site of Murray's Bakery

-A plaque notes the site of the bakery and grocery store operated by the Murray family, including nine sons who helped deliver bread in the local area.
+A plaque denotes the site of the bakery and grocery store operated by the Murray family, including nine sons who helped deliver bread in the local area.
 A fire destroyed the premises in November 1923.
-Nearby is the Trafalgar Oak, honouring the British Navy, and just along the bike path is a plaque honouring Prime Minister Stanley Melbourne Bruce, whose ashes were scattered over Lake Burley Griffin.
+Nearby is the Trafalgar Oak, honouring the British Navy, and further along the bike path is a plaque honouring Prime Minister Stanley Melbourne Bruce, whose ashes were scattered over Lake Burley Griffin.